OpenHelix-Team/Spatial-Forcing/readme.md

 ## 🌟 Key Features of Spatial-Forcing (SF)

-1. **Universality**: SF is a **plug-and-play** alignment strategy that can be seamlessly integrated with any VLA training process.
+1. **Universality**: SF is a **plug-and-play** alignment strategy that can be seamlessly integrated with any VLA training process, requiring only minimal code modifications with 30 lines.
 It substantially enhances spatial reasoning and manipulation capabilities.
 We provide implementations based on **OpenVLA** and **Pi0**, along with a **quick-start guide** for adapting SF to other VLA models.

 2. **Strong Performance**: SF achieves **state-of-the-art (SOTA)** results on both **LIBERO** and **RoboTwin** benchmarks.
 In real-world experiments involving complex spatial structures, SF improves task success rates by **up to 50%**.